Spirit Hunter: Death Mark II

 The story is set in a Tokyo suburb, and sees the player take the role of Kazuo Yashiki, who is hired to infiltrate a school as a teacher to investigate gruesome, spiritual incidents that occur there every ten years.
 Like previous Spirit Hunter games, it is an adventure game, but it also incorporates elements from tabletop role-playing games.
 The player investigates areas in a side-view perspective together with a number of partner characters; the choice of partner determines which locations the player has access to.

 The game is directed by Ataka Motoya and produced by Hajime Chikami, and was financed through a crowdfunding campaign.

 Gameplay

 In Death Mark II, players sometimes need to make a choice in order to progress.

-Shinigami: Shibito Magire is an adventure game in which the player investigates areas in a side-view perspective.
+Spirit Hunter: Death Mark II is an adventure game in which the player investigates areas in a side-view perspective.

 The investigations are conducted together with one of several partner characters; depending on which is chosen, the player has access to different locations and items.
 Each character has a set of statistics, which in the player character's case can be increased.
 These are used to affect outcomes in dangerous situations, such as when being attacked by a spirit, in a system called Suspensive Act.